Computing canonical images in permutation groups with Graph Backtracking: Searching with graph stacks

+Now we can build a search tree for $\Gamma$ as described in \Cref{alg-basic-search}.
+At the first call of \textsc{Search} (which is also the root node), \(S\) is the empty stack.
+We begin by calling \textsc{Refine}.
+We call \(R_a\) and \(R_G\), and as explained above this means that we add a directed version of $\Gamma$ and then a graph whose connected components are exactly the $G$-orbits.

+We then calculate the image under the ordered orbit approximator \textsc{Approx}, as we have seen in \Cref{ex-ord-orbit-approx}~(a).
+There are three vertices in the graph \(a\) with exactly one neighbour (namely 3,4 and 5), four vertices with two neighbours (namely 1,2,6,7) and there is a unique vertex with three neighbours (namely 8).
+For our bookkeeping in this example we write the image down as an ordered partition of $\Omega$: $P_1 = [3,4,5|1,2,6,7|8]$.
+Note that the refiner for \(R_a\) does not add anything anymore, because the graph stack already contains a directed version of the original graph \(a\)), so we will not discuss it further in this example.

+We call \(R_G\) again, using the fact that $8$ is the only singleton cell, so we can consider the orbits of $G_8$.
+This does not produce any new information, because $G$ is $2$-transitive.
+Thus we do not change the result of \textsc{Approx}, and therefore \textsc{Refine} returns.
+Since we do not (yet) have a partition where all cells are singletons (see \Cref{line-if-case-one-candidate} of the algorithm), we move on to calling \textsc{Split}.
+The splitter uses the partition \(P_1\) and branches on one of its cells.
+In theory, the ordering of the values returned by \textsc{Split} does not matter, but it can make a significant difference in terms of practical performance.

-We choose the shortest non-singleton cells in the partition, which at this stage means that we split at the cell $[3,4,5]$.
-This is a compatible splitter which gives three arcs, three children, three calculations for approximations of the automorphism groups of the new stacks.
-We have not yet reached leaves, so we repeat (ref) at each of these three nodes.
-Down each branch, we go through sub-routine (ref).
-We apply refiners for point stabilisers again -- $G_3$ in the first branch, $G_4$ in the second branch and $G_5$ in the last branch.
-As $G$ is $3$-transitive, the refiners for these point stabilisers give new nodes, but do not change the approximations.
-The other refiners that we have used also do nothing.
-Continuing down the branch for the vertex $3$, we can now split again and colour 4 or 5, which always individualises both vertices (just ordered differently).
+We choose a shortest non-singleton cell in the partition, which at this stage means that we split at the cell $[3,4,5]$.
+This results in three graphs, each with one vertex coloured (individualising the corresponding point).
+Each of these graphs gives a child node, and a recursive call to \textsc{Search}.

+Down each branch, we go through \textsc{Refine} again.
+Since $G$ is $3$-transitive, the refiners for these point stabilisers do not give graphs which change the result of \textsc{Approx}.
+Continuing down the branch for the vertex $3$, we call \textsc{Split} again and colour $4$ or $5$, which always individualises both vertices (just ordered differently).

+After this splitting, we have now fixed the list of vertices $[8,3,4,5]$ (or $[8,3,5,4]$ in the other branch). $G_{[8,3,4,5]}$ is the trivial group, and therefore the refiner $R_G$ can now give every vertex a different colour.
+We represent this by ordering the vertices.
+However, the refiner must still be compatible, meaning this order must be compatible between different branches.